Get emergency notifications sent from the Sheriff's office to your cell phone, VOIP phone, text messaging, and email.

 Black Forest Together - our local long-term recovery group - has set up a Resource Center at Black Forest Fire Station One, 11445 Teachout Road.
 Stop in to meet with aid agencies, ask questions, or just talk with your neighbors.
-If you can't stop in, send your questions or ideas to the Resource Center at BlackForestTogether@gmail.com, see their web site at www.BlackForestTogether.org, or call 495-2445.
+To check the current hours of the Resource Center, call 495-2445, send email to BlackForestTogether@gmail.com, or check their web site: www.BlackForestTogether.com

 The Black Forest community, and Black Forest Fire/Rescue, have always appreciated the support of our citizens and neighboring fire departments.
 Your support was vital during the hard fight of the Black Forest Fire.
 It will be essential in the long recovery that is to come.

-To support fire survivors through cash donations, or to volunteer, contact Black Forest Together: Call 495-2445, email BlackForestTogether@gmail.com, or stop in at the Resource Center (hours listed above)
+To support fire survivors through cash donations, or to volunteer, contact Black Forest Together: Call 495-2445, or email BlackForestTogether@gmail.com

 If you wish to donate to our fire department, send a check made out to Black Forest Fire/Rescue, to this address.
 Or follow the link below to our page on InCause.com: